 4.1.
 Instructions for Applicants document

-It is imperative that applicants read the accompanying instructions document for this RFA (https://CPRITGrants.org).
+It is imperative that applicants read the accompanying instructions document for this RFA that will be available June 7, 2018 (https://CPRITGrants.org).
 Requirements may have changed from previous versions.

 4.2.
 Online Application Receipt System